ouerten/Feed-module-yii2/README.md

-# Social media (facebook and twitter) feed interface for a website.
+# Social media (facebook and twitter) feed module for a website.